 Sims are available in standard and micro sizes.

-If you want unlimited texting and surfing, Virgin Mobile's Sim-only* deal is worth a look.
+If you want unlimited texting and web browsing, Virgin Mobile's Sim-only* deal is worth a look.
 For £12/month on a 30-day rolling contract you get 1200 minutes, unlimited texts and 1GB mobile data.

 Although Virgin says it doesn't support tethering on this deal (ie, technical support) there's nothing to stop you from setting this up independently, providing you have a suitable handset.